OurRootsOrg/cms-server/README.md

 npm install -g @vue/cli         # the uglyui client uses vue

-docker volume create cms_pgdata # do this once to create a persistent database volume tilt up                         # run the server and dependencies
+docker volume create cms_pgdata # do this once to create a persistent database volume docker volume create cms_s3data # do this once to create a persistent blob-store volume tilt up                         # run the server and dependencies
                                   # make sure you don't already have a postgres process running
                                   # alternatively, run docker-compose up --build